As an Amazon Associate, I earn from qualifying purchases.

 Use an Odor-Eliminating Spray

-There are plenty of odour-neutralising sprays for fabrics on the market; they’re a fantastic way to eradicate all traces of odour without trying to camouflage it with heavy perfumes.
+There are plenty of odor-neutralising sprays for fabrics on the market.
+They’re a fantastic way to eradicate all traces of odor without trying to camouflage it with heavy perfumes.
 Make sure you use a spray appropriate to your fabric type and always follow the manufacturer’s instructions for the best results.

 Steam Your Clothes